 Taylor, G. R. (2005).
 Integrating quantitative and qualitative methods in research.
 Lanham, Md: University Press of America.

 The article outlines various research methods under varied settings with different target populations.
-This study was therefore conducted in varied learning institutions where thirty percent of a representative population was engaged in an interview.
+This study was therefore conducted in varied learning institutions where thirty percent of a representative population was engaged in an interview (Taylor, 2005).
 Taylor holds that at least to get good results, there must equal representation of each population under research taking care of both gender.
 Questionnaires were distributed among sample populations which were too large for interview.
 Through observation, it was also clear to detect the possible influences of television ads especially on female teens.
 There were Focused Group Discussions that engaged in exchange of ideological facts that explained the research questions.

-In Coombs, D. S., & In Batchelor, B. (2014).
+Coombs, D. S., & In Batchelor, B. (2014).
 We are what we sell: How advertising shapes American life ... and always has.

 According to Coombs and Batchelor in their article ‘we are what we sell,’ the American life of teens is shaped by Television ads.
-Results revealed that ninety percent of the daily television ads tend to influence the behaviors on teens between the age of 14 and 17.
+Results revealed that ninety percent of the daily television ads tend to influence the behaviors on teens between the age of 14 and 17 (Batchelor, Coombs,2014).
 While male teens would get so much reactional to the world of music, movies and things to do with celebrities, female viewers would be fascinated with fashion, beauty and affectionate issues.
 The article holds that television commercials have had a significant influence in the behavioral trends of these teens both positively and negatively but somehow, the side effects of it outweigh positive gains.
 They strive to ensure they really mimic the very characters used in the ad while holding on the fact that use of a certain product or behaving in certain way is just prestigious.

 Schwarz, N., & Sudman, S. (1992).
 Context Effects in Social and Psychological Research.
 New York, NY: Springer New York.